Spain at a Glance

 When attending business lunches, women who wish to pick up the tab for their male guests should arrange this with the restaurant staff prior to eating out.
 It is still customary for men to treat women in Spain.

 Another fact that may be of some interest for women working in Spain is maternity leave.
-After giving birth to a child, female employees will receive a full salary for four months.
+After giving birth, female employees will receive their full salary for four months, a minimum of six weeks of which has to be taken after the birth.
 It is expected, however, that employed women make childcare arrangements and return to work as quickly as possible.
+These benefits apply to foreign residents with a residency permit as well.
+Check the Ministry of Employment and Social Security for more information.